rsnel/scubed3/README.md

 to hide any real activity, this severely hurts performance.
 Considerations of level 2 apply.
 It will wear out your flash very efficiently.

+### How paranoia levels (should) work internally

+Every open scubed3 partition has a cache.
+When a write is done on a scubed3 partition an update is done in the cache.
+Sometimes a mesoblock is written that already is in the cache, and sometimes a mesoblock is added.
+When the cache is full when a mesoblock needs to be added, the scubed3 partition signals the paranoia manager that a block needs to be written and waits for the paranoia manager to signal that the cache is not full anymore.

+The paranoia manager ultimately decides when blocks are written.
+When it receives a signal that the cache is full, it waits until it is time to write a block and then writes it and signals the scubed3 partition that space is freed up in the cache.
+It can also write blocks without being asked by scubed3 partitions.
+It then takes mesoblocks from the cache until the next block is full, and writes it.

+In this way all the paranoia levels can be implemented without the scubed3 device caring about it.

 ## Control protocol